United States National Grid

-The United States National Grid (USNG) is a multi-purpose location system of grid references used in the United States.
-It provides a nationally consistent "language of location", optimized for local applications, in a compact, user friendly format.
-It is similar in design to the national grid reference systems used in other countries.
+The United States National Grid (USNG) is functionally and operationally equivalent to the Military Grid Referencing System (MGRS), specified by the U.S. military for tactical (local/regional) operations.
+The USNG provides a multi-purpose location system for civilian use in the United States, especially to support emergency services.
+Like the MGRS, it provides a nationally consistent "language of location", based on Universal Transverse Mercator (UTM) coordinates, optimized for local applications, in a compact, user-friendly format.
+It is similar in design to the UTM-based national grid reference systems used in other countries.

 The USNG was adopted as a national standard by the Federal Geographic Data Committee (FGDC) of the US Government in 2001.
+The MGRS is the foundation of the USNG and both should be considered technically synonymous for all practical purposes.
+Please refer to the Wikipedia MGRS page for more detailed background information on the technical origins of that grid system.
+Information provided here should be considered supplemental to that which is provided for the MGRS, with a focus on the United States and civilian applications.
+There are many other resources available related to “grid referencing” and “land navigation”, which typically use UTM-based systems, like MGRS or USNG, which are all interoperable.

 Overview

 While latitude and longitude are well suited to describing locations over large areas of the Earth's surface, most practical land navigation situations occur within much smaller, local areas.
 As such, they are often better served by a local Cartesian coordinate system, in which the coordinates represent actual distance units on the ground, using the same units of measurement from two perpendicular coordinate axes.
 This can improve human comprehension by providing reference of scale, as well as making actual distance computations more efficient.

 Paper maps often are published with overlaid rectangular (as opposed to latitude/longitude) grids to provide a reference to identify locations.
 However, these grids, if non-standard or proprietary (such as so-called "bingo" grids with references such as "B-4"), are typically not interoperable with each other, nor can they usually be used with GPS.

 The goal of the USNG is to provide a uniform, nationally consistent rectangular grid system that is interoperable across maps at different scales, as well as with GPS and other location based systems.
 It is intended to provide a frame of reference for describing and communicating locations that is easier to use than latitude/longitude for many practical applications, works across jurisdictional boundaries, and is simple to learn, teach, and use.
 It is also designed to be both flexible and scalable so that location references are as compact and concise as possible.

 The USNG is intended to supplement—not to replace—other location systems such as street addresses.
-It can be applied to printed maps and to computer mapping and other (GIS) applications.
+It can be applied to printed maps and to computer mapping and other Geographic Information System (GIS) applications.
 It has found increasing acceptance especially in emergency management, search and rescue, and other public safety applications; yet, its utility is by no means limited to those fields.